People of Bethlehem,

 Worshiping together is an essential part of our mission.
 Bethlehem is committed to providing various opportunities for worship (radio, online, drive-in, and indoors).
-Resuming worship in the sanctuary is an important step in our journey through the wilderness of COVID-19.
-Because worship involves activities that pose higher risk of transmission of the corona virus, our indoor worship practices will be adapted to reduce risks, especially for the most vulnerable.
+Because worship involves activities that pose higher risk of transmission of the coronavirus, our indoor worship practices will be adapted to reduce risks, especially for the most vulnerable.

-Will our Drive In, Online & Radio Broadcast worship services continue?
+Will our Online, Radio Broadcast & Drive In worship services continue?

 - Our radio broadcast will remain on Sunday mornings at 10:45 on 1420 AM.

 - Drive-In worship services may resume in the spring.

 What will worship in the Sanctuary be like?